andrewcooke/ParserCombinator.jl/README.md

 Julia does not support tail call recursion, and is not lazy, so a naive combinator library would be limited by recursion depth and strict evaluation (no caching).
-Instead, the "combinators" in SimpleParser construct a tree that describes the grammar, and which is "interpreted" during parsing, by dispatching functions on the tree nodes.
+Instead, the "combinators" in ParComb construct a tree that describes the grammar, and which is "interpreted" during parsing, by dispatching functions on the tree nodes.
 The traversal over the tree is implemented via trampolining, with an optional cache to avoid repeated